maxime-vaillant/IA02-Advanced-Minesweeper/README.md

-# IA02-projet
+# IA02 Project - Advanced Minesweeper

-Final project for the uv IA02
+This project is using a Solver SAT to solve an advanced minesweeper.